pengzhouzp/pengzhouzp.github.io/_pages/main.md

 # News
 * [Apr.
 25, 2022] Peng has been selected to participate in the 2022 Telluride Workshop on Neuromorphic Cognition Engineering, which is the most famous neuromorphic workshop with a long history since the "neuromorphic" area originated.
 * [Mar.
+29, 2022] Peng has been selected as a 2022 Science Internship Program research mentor.
+* [Mar.
 02, 2022] Paper “SPICEprop: Backpropagating Errors Through Memristive Spiking Neural Networks” is available in arXiv.
 * [Feb.
 25, 2022] Patent “Splitting normalization method and device, audio feature extractor and chip” has been published.
 * [Jan.
 14, 2022] Paper “A Fully Memristive Spiking Neural Network with Unsupervised Learning” has been accepted at the 2022 IEEE International Symposium on Circuits & Systems (ISCAS).